 The following is a retro review of Star Wars: Episode I – The Phantom Menace, a George Lucas film.

 The first return of Star Wars didn’t go as well as planned.
 Way back in 1999, George Lucas resurrected the greatest movie franchise of all-time with The Phantom Menace.
-Politics, fan-service, and a young Vader.
-This was definitely going to work, right?
-Wrong.
-To this day, the end result remains one of the worst examples of prequel films.
+It included politics, fan-service, and a very young Darth Vader.
+Fans were certain that this franchise reboot was going to work, but, unfortunately, the end result did not live up to most fans’ expectations.
+To this day, the end result is remembered as one of the worst examples of prequel films, but, while I can’t say that I like the film, I don’t think it is as catastrophic as its sequel.

 Star Wars: Episode I – The Phantom Menace follows Jedi Master Qui-Gon Jinn (played by Liam Neeson) and his Padawan Obi-Wan Kenobi (played by Ewan McGregor), as they are to negotiate with the Trade Federation on behalf of the Galactic Republic.
 But when the Jedi are ambushed by battle droids and the planet of Naboo is invaded, we see the Jedi once again battling the infamous Sith – led by Darth Sidious and his apprentice Darth Maul (played by Ray Park, and voiced by Peter Serafinowicz).

-The Star Wars-fandom was duped by the prequels, and particularly The Phantom Menace.
-It is not a good film, even though it may be special for some due to childhood nostalgia.
-George Lucas did a great job of creating the universe of Star Wars, but his talents as a director and as a writer were brought into question after the prequels were over.
-The dialogue is stilted and unnatural, the stories aren’t that great, and some would say that he tarnished the reputation of Darth Vader as a villain – though I don’t really think he did.
+It is often said that the Star Wars-fandom was duped by the prequels, and particularly The Phantom Menace.
+It by no means lives up to the quality of the films that George Lucas made his name with.
+It, frankly, is not a good film, even though it may be special for some due to childhood nostalgia.
+Incidentally, I have to say that there are still certain scenes in the film that make me smile simply because they remind me of my childhood.
+George Lucas obviously did a phenomenal job of creating the universe of Star Wars, but his talents as a director and as a writer were, rightfully or not, called into question when his so-called prequel trilogy came to an end.
+The film’s dialogue is stilted and unnatural, its main narrative is sometimes tedious, and, though I disagree, some would say that he even tarnished the reputation of Darth Vader as a villain.
+Instead, I would say that he almost took the magic — that irresistible, ineffable pull — out of the series with his invention of ‘midichlorians.’

 5.5 out of 10